 - Superficial BCC:

-- Pigmented BCC (see separate article Black and Brown Skin Lesions):
+- Pigmented BCC (see the separate article Black and Brown Skin Lesions):

 - Morphoeic BCC: